Swayam-op/vymobackend/Readme.md

 </ul>

 ### `index.js`
-we are running index.js file which is the root file of all the sub connected files.
+we are running index.js file using node.js which is the root file of all the sub connected files.

 we are using `express` for managing server.

 ### `.env`

 Server Port and MongoDB url are stored in `config.env file` for security purpose.

+### `Working`
+In index.js file, Router are called as per the url.
+Router checks the method-type and url to call respective controller.
+Controller performs neccessery operation and return useful respond.